-Yoking is yoga is a non-competitive & safe environment for you to explore your body and mind.
+Yoking is yoga facilitates non-competitive & safe environments for you to strengthen & release

 Offering a wide range of mindful movement & breathing practices for all to enjoy

 Adjustments and options are excellently and clearly given to yogis, without being at all judgemental.
 I found the teacher knowledgeable, engaging and encouraging development of all in the class.'

 I really recommend Katherine’s class.
 A wonderfully slow and calming class which can challenge and strengthen wherever you are with your yoga.
 I’ve found the sessions are a little holiday from the world around me and are comparable to an hour long massage!

 'I have to say how much I enjoy your yoga classes.
 Always leave feeling much brighter and your tones / instructions really help with finding lovely space focus!
 I find your class deeply reassuring; both on a bodily level and feeling of being supported within online class group.'

 'I've been joining the Yoking classes on a regular basis since last May and have found them to be huge support over this time, feeling more grounded and able to sleep better as a result!

 As a beginner it was a great introduction into the practice, gaining knowledge around the teachings.
 My overall flexibility and balance have greatly improved!'

 Great class.
 I’m a beginner and found that Katherine’s directions to be the same as if she were in the room - she’s really intuitive.
 I’m particularly grateful for the classes where she’s talked about breathing.
 I wear a FFP3 mask for work and was getting chest and diaphragm pain from sucking in air, but with a few simple tips this is no longer an issue for me.